 VO2 max can be improved through regular exercise.
 Anyone following a marathon training plan or cycling training plan and using a wearable may notice changes in their V02 max.
 The most effective for improving VO2 max is aerobic exercise, such as running, swimming, or cycling.
 Aerobic exercise helps to increase the size and efficiency of your heart and lungs, which allows you to use oxygen more efficiently during exercise.

 Cyclists tend to have higher relative V02 max compared to other athletes due largely to the body type makeup that benefits cyclists (ie. larger weight distribution in major muscle groups of the legs compared to runners or swimmers).
+Unfortunately the Apple Watch will not estimate a VO2 max from a cycling activity, it will only do so when doing an outdoor walk or outdoor run (of at least 20 minutes).
+Other cycling apps DO estimate VO2 max, including Zwift which will make an estimate based on hard efforts.

 You can also improve V02 maximum readings simply by losing weight.
 Since the measurement of V02 max is “per unit kilogram” it is directly related to weight.
 All else being equal, losing 10% of your body weight will improve V02 max by 11.1%.
 These are not equal because losing weight will change the denominator in the calculation (ie. 1/100% is actually 11.1% more than 1/90%).